Healthcare in Taiwan: Healthcare reform

-Taiwan started its health reform in the 1980s after experiencing two decades of economic growth.
+Taiwan started its health reform in the 1980s after experiencing two decades of economic growth, the period often referred to as the Taiwanese Miracle.

-In 1987, the government did away with the martial law that mobilized the governmental departments.
+In 1987, the government ended the martial law that mobilized the governmental departments.
 The government set up a planning commission and studied other countries' healthcare systems.
 Taiwan looked at more than ten countries and combined their best qualities to form their own unique system.
 Healthcare bills were fast-tracked through the Legislative Yuan between 1993 and 1994.

 On 1 March 1995, Taiwan formed the National Health Insurance (NHI) model, following the passage of the National Health Insurance Act on 19 July 1994.
 In a 2009 interview, Michael Chen, vice president and CFO of Taiwan's National Health Insurance Bureau explained that one of the models investigated was the United States and that fundamentally, NHI "is modeled after Medicare [in the USA].
-And there are so many similarities — other than that our program covers all of the population, and Medicare covers only the elderly.
+And there are many similarities — other than that our program covers all of the population, and Medicare covers only the elderly.
 It seems the way to go to have social insurance."

 NHI delivers universal coverage offered by a government-run insurer, covering outpatient visits, inpatient care, dental care, traditional Chinese medicine, renal dialysis, and prescription drugs.
 The working population pays premiums split with their employers; others pay a flat rate with government help and the poor or veterans are fully subsidized.
 There are no financial barriers to receiving the medical care required by an individual.
 That way, Taiwan's citizens are less prone to bankruptcy as a result of medical bills, according to Hongjen Chang, one of the architects of the system.

 Under this model, citizens have free range to choose hospitals and physicians without using a gatekeeper and do not have to worry about waiting lists.
 NHI offers a comprehensive benefit package that covers preventive medical services, prescription drugs, dental services, Chinese medicine, home nurse visits and many more.
 Working people do not have to worry about losing or changing their jobs because they will not lose their insurance.
 Since NHI, the previously uninsured have increased their usage of medical services.
 Most preventive services are free such as annual checkups and maternal and child care.
 Regular office visits have co-payments as low as US$5 per visit.
 Co-payments are fixed and unvaried by the person's income.